legend402/unplugin-code-position/README.md

 [![NPM version](https://www.npmjs.com/package/unplugin-code-position?color=a1b858&label=)](https://www.npmjs.com/package/unplugin-code-position)

-Click on an element on the page to find its corresponding position in the code
+Click on an element on the page to find its corresponding position in the code Hold down the shift key and click on an element on the page to jump to the corresponding code location
 ## Usage

 | options | desc             | default |  |